-What Type of Fall Protection is Needed to Operate a Lift in 2018?
+What Type of Fall Protection is Needed to Operate a Lift?

 The very fact that you are concerned with which type of fall protection to use while operating a lift already puts you ahead of the game.
 How often have you seen workers in boom lifts with absolutely no fall protection?
 I’m willing to bet it’s pretty often.